 So what is so special about May 17?
-The story behind the May 17 represents Norway's act to avoid being ceded to Sweden after losing a protracted and devastating war.
+The story behind May 17 represents Norway's act to avoid being ceded to Sweden after losing a protracted and devastating war.
 The Norwegian constitution was the most modern in Europe at the time.

-On May 17th, visitors and locals alike watch the colorful processions of children with their banners, flags, and bands, as you see on Independence Day celebrations in many other countries.
+It's good to know that Norwegians celebrate their national day differently than the other Scandinavian countries, making it an exciting event for travelers.
+On May 17, visitors and locals alike watch the colorful processions of children with their banners, flags, and bands, as you would see during Independence Day celebrations in many other countries.

-This Independence Day-style holiday in Norway is a spring celebration with a festive mood all over the country, especially in the capital of Oslo.
+This holiday in Norway is a spring celebration with a festive mood throughout the country, especially in the capital of Oslo.
 In Oslo, the Norwegian royal family waves to the passing processions from the palace balcony.

-Another special characteristic that contributes to making Constitution Day a unique national holiday is all the beautiful "Bunads" (the traditional Norwegian costumes) you can see the locals wear.
-What an experience for visitors!
+Another special characteristic that contributes to making Constitution Day a unique holiday is all the beautiful "Bunads" (the traditional Norwegian costumes) you can see the locals wear.
+What an experience for visitors.